Danie12345/recipe-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-## Blog App
+## Recipe App

-> A classic blog app made with Rails.
-This is a fully functional website that shows a list of the authors.
-For each author is shows a list of their posts and empowers readers to interact with them by adding comments and liking posts.
+> The Recipe app keeps track of all your recipes and ingredients.
+It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
+Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.

 ## Built With

 - Ruby on Rails
 - PostgreSQL
-- devise / devise-jwt - for authentication
+- devise - for authentication
 - cancancan - for authorization

 ### Getting Started